 SPOOK THE HORSES

-New Zealand experimental, atmospheric, post-metallers Spook The Horses will release their third album People Used To Live Here on November 10.
+New Zealand experimental, atmospheric, post-metallers Spook The Horses will release their third album People Used To Live Here tomorrow November 10!

 Imagine: if band members can rotate between instrument positions within the band, because every band member can play every instrument, then this must imply a seldom degree of freedom and mutual musical understanding…